Joel C. Relihan

 - 2001.
 Boethius: The Consolation of Philosophy.
 Translated, with introduction and notes.
 Hackett Publishing Company; 2nd printing, 2004.
 [Books III.9 through V.6 anthologized in Arthur Hyman, James J. Walsh, and Thomas Williams, edd., Philosophy in the Middle Ages, 3rd ed., Hackett Publishing Company, 2010, pp. 103-137; Book V (prose sections only) anthologized in Steven M. Cahn, ed., Classics of Western Philosophy, 7th ed., Hackett Publishing Company, 2006, pp. 400-410; V.3, V.4, V.5, and V.6.1-32 anthologized in Timothy A. Robinson, ed., God, 2nd ed., Hackett Publishing Company, 2002, pp. 182-95.]

 - 1993.
 Ancient Menippean Satire.
 Johns Hopkins University Press.

 - 1985.
 The Montpellier Codex, Part IV: Texts and Translations.
 Translated with Susan Stakel.
 Recent Researches in the Music of the Middle Ages and Early Renaissance, Volume VIII.
 A-R Editions, Inc., Madison, WI.

-I have directed or co-directed the following senior honors theses:
+I have recently directed the following senior honors theses: